How Flat Should An Organization Be?

-In the never-ending debate about the structure of companies, a strong preference is emerging for flat organizations, or those with no or few levels of management.
+In the never-ending debate about the structure of companies, a strong preference is emerging for flat/responsibility-based organizations, or those with no or few levels of management.

-Last year, I started thinking about how flat a company can become after Elon Musk announced the restructuring of Tesla.
+I really started thinking about how flat a company can become after Elon Musk announced the restructuring of Tesla.